 Figure 4: Dorsal (a), anal (b, left) and pelvic (b, right) fins of Perledovatus nothosomoides (Deecke, 1889).
 Anatomical abbreviations: b.fu, basal fulcra; fr.fu, fringing fulcra.

 The dorsal fin is deeply emarginate and has a distinctly long anterior marginal ray (Fig. 4a).
 The fin starts almost directly above the pelvics and reaches to the beginning of the anal fin, which has the appearance of the dorsal except for the unusual length of the first ray and its posterior profile is only slightly concave.
 Deecke counted 12 dorsal and anal fin rays, but he did not distinguish between fin rays and fulcra, so at least some of the basal fulcra are probably included in his counts.
 As preserved today, there are only nine dorsal and anal fin rays.
-The dorsal fin has five basal fulcra, the first of them is tiny and unpair, and numerous (more than 20) fringing fulcra.
+The dorsal fin has five basal fulcra, the first of them is tiny and unpaired, and numerous (more than 20) fringing fulcra.
 The first fringing fulcra have very broad bases and following fulcra become very slender distally.
-The anal fin has three basal fulcra, the most posterior one is comparatively smaller than the last dorsal basal fulcrum (Fig. 4b).
-The fringing fulcra on the anal fin also become slenderer distally, but the first elements are not as large as the corresponding elements on the dorsal fin.
+The anal fin has three basal fulcra and the most posterior one is comparatively smaller than the last dorsal basal fulcrum (Fig. 4b).
+The fringing fulcra on the anal fin also become slenderer distally, but the anterior elements are not as large as the corresponding elements on the dorsal fin.
 Sixteen fringing fulcra are preserved on the marginal anal fin ray, but they were certainly a few more.

 Deecke reported a total of 20 caudal fin rays.
 The caudal fin was better preserved at that time (Deecke, 1889: pl.
 35, fig. 9; Fig. 2).
 Presently, there is evidence for 11 rays below and probably nine rays above the lateral line, corresponding to the ventral and dorsal lobes, respectively.
 The dorsal margin of the fin is not preserved, the ventral margin is incomplete, but a group of small but relatively strong fringing fulcra are preserved.
 The series of dorsal caudal fulcra is also incomplete; the preserved elements are relatively large.
 Three ventral basal fulcra are poorly preserved, but seem to be the complete set of these elements.

-The squamation consists of 38 (Deecke counted 35) vertical rows of scales counted along the lateral line (Fig. 2).
+The squamation consists of 38 (Deecke counted 35) vertical rows of scales along the lateral line (Fig. 2).
 The scales immediately behind the opercle are higher than long; those of the lateral line have a height to length ratio of 2.2–2.3.
 The scales become shallower in dorsal, posterior and ventral direction, but only in the posterior caudal peduncle and in the ventrum, between the pectoral and pelvic fins, both masses are equal and the scales are square.
 The posterior margin of all scales is serrated, all over the body, but the serrations are more numerous in the anterior half of the body and are restricted to the ventral half of the scale towards the caudal peduncle.
 Deecke described a complete series of median strong hexagonal shields between the dorsal and caudal fins and in front of the anal fin.
 However, only imperfect remains of these scutes are left in the specimen today.
 The lateral line runs from the middle posterior edge of the supracleithrum, descending from the upper third of the body to the middle of the tail.
 The lateral line scales are characterized by a round bulge in the middle of the posterior margin.
 Some of them are pierced by relatively large foramina.
 There are 17 scales in the vertical row at the origin of the dorsal fin, with one scale pierced by the lateral line, seven above and nine below it.
 The axial lobe is relatively large, including nine quadrangular scales forming its single marginal row and four inverted rows of scales.

 Discussion